Don't Wait Till it's Overdue: Spotting Unsafe Trees

 FAQs

-What are the warning signs of a dying tree?
+What are the signs of a tree that is diseased?

-Common signs of illness in trees include dying leaves, wilted or yellowed branches, and mushrooms growing at the bottom of the tree.
+The most common signs of disease in trees are yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.

-Can you safely remove a tree yourself?
+Can you safely remove an entire tree on your own?

 Conclusion